ManiFast/Small-directory-of-Linux/README.md

 # List_of_commands
-List of my frequent Linux terminal commands (updating every two days)</br>
+List of my frequent Lin ux terminal commands (updating every two days)</br>
 Its like a bible lmao)</br>
 I think in near future I write a small book for Linux like "A bit about Linux in many ways !"</br>